martintietz/ti.ios.trim/documentation/index.md

 ## Description

-This module extends the Appcelerator Titanium Mobile framework and allows trimming videos on iOS.
+This module extends the Appcelerator Titanium Mobile framework and allows trimming and compressing videos on iOS.
 This is currently not possible using Titanium's VideoPlayer:

 [[#TIMOB-1816] iOS: Phone &gt; Record Video, edit/trimming is not shown in playback - Appcelerator JIRA](https://jira.appcelerator.org/browse/TIMOB-1816)
 [[#TIMOB-4200] iOS - Edit mode on record video returns entire video - Appcelerator JIRA](https://jira.appcelerator.org/browse/TIMOB-4200)